 Pet tortoises that were raised in the wild are more likely to suffer from respiratory infections, but they're fairly common among captive tortoises as well.
 Respiratory infections usually are caused by unsanitary conditions or insufficient humidity.
-Early signs of a respiratory infection include wheezing a lack of appetite, but a sick tortoise also may appear lethargic, and show excess mucus around its mouth and nasal passages.
+Early signs of a respiratory infection include wheezing and a lack of appetite, but a sick tortoise also may appear lethargic and show excess mucus around its mouth and nasal passages.

 Star tortoises, like most tortoise breeds, also are susceptible to metabolic bone disease (MBD), which occurs when the animal isn't getting the proper balance of calcium and phosphorous.
 Tortoises and most other reptiles need exposure to ultraviolet radiation A and B (UVA/B) to be able to absorb calcium.
 Tortoises in the wild typically bask in the sun for most of their waking hours to get this level of UVA/B exposure.